-- C1 Work safely and independently in a chemistry laboratory. - C2 Plan and undertake an advanced practical course - C3 Plan and undertake a research project - C4 Work on a project in an industrial environment
+- C1 Work safely and independently in a chemistry laboratory. - C2 Plan and undertake an advanced practical course - C3 Plan and undertake a research project evaluate risks in experiments, understand the limits of accuracy of the data and how to improve it - C4 Work on a project in an industrial environment

 Students receive close supervision from a demonstrator or member of staff in the laboratory when performing experiments to enable them to develop safe working practices and good techniques.
 Formative feedback is used to enable progressive development of these skills (C1).
-At stages 1 and 2 detailed experimental procedures are presented in laboratory manuals.
-While in Industry and at stage 4 the students learn to plan and design the experiments for themselves (C2, C3 and C4).
+At Stages 1 and 2 detailed experimental procedures are presented in laboratory manuals.
+While in Industry and at Stage 4 the students learn to plan and design the experiments for themselves (C2, C3 and C4).
 They work with a greater level of independence and perform more technically demanding procedures.

 The skill C1 is assessed by laboratory write-ups.
-At stage 4 the student's practical competence is tested in the advanced practical chemistry module.
-C1, C2 and C3 are assessed as part of the Advanced Practical Course once the return from Industry.
-C2 and C4 are assessed as part of the project in Industry.
+At Stage 4 the student's practical competence is tested in the Advanced Practical Chemistry module.
+C1, C2 and C3 are assessed as part of the Advanced Practical Course once they return from Industry.
+C2 and

+C4 are assessed as part of the project in Industry.